paulotrc/WebImages/README.md

 # WebImages

+This is a web project CRUD java using the below tecnologies:
-Projeto Java / Maven / AngularJS / Rest / JPA / Hibernate
+Java / Maven / AngularJS / Rest / JPA / Hibernate / Embeded Jetty / Enbeded Derby

 Para rodar no Jetty: